manning-lab/WGSAssociationVisualization/README.md

  Give the plot a minute to generate. <br>

  - Optionally, change the range you want to search in.
- - Click Submit to view the plot
+ - Click the View plot button to view the plot
  - Clicking the Download button will download the plot as a .png file (for eg. Regional_plot_20:60900000-61100000.png)

  #### Exiting the demo session